B'nai B'rith: Community service

 From its earliest days, a hallmark of the organization's local efforts was service to the communities in which members reside.
 In 1852, that meant raising money for the first Jewish hospital in Philadelphia.
-In the 21st century, these community service efforts range from delivering Jewish holiday packages of meals and clothing to the elderly and infirm, and distributing food and medicine to the Jewish community of Cuba.

-With the graying of the American Jewish population, service to seniors became a major focus with the first of what was to become a network of 36 senior residence buildings in more than 27 communities across the United States and more internationally—making B'nai B'rith the largest national Jewish sponsor of housing for seniors.
-The U.S. facilities—built in partnership with the Department of Housing and Urban Development (HUD)—provide quality housing to more than 6,000 men and women of limited income, age 62 and over, of all races and religions.
+With the ageing of the American Jewish population, service to seniors became a major focus with the first of what was to become a network of 35 senior residence buildings in more than 27 communities across the United States and more internationally; this made B'nai B'rith the largest national Jewish sponsor of housing for seniors.
+The U.S. facilities, built in partnership with the Department of Housing and Urban Development (HUD), provide housing to more than 5,000 men and women of limited income, age 62 and over, of all races and religions.
 Residents pay a federally mandated rent based upon income.

-The beginning of the 21st century also saw the senior service program expand and become the Center for Senior Services, providing advocacy, publications and other services to address financial, legal, health, religious, social and family concerns for those over 50.
+The beginning of the 21st century also saw the senior service program expand and become the Center for Senior Services.

-In recent years, B'nai B'rith has advocated for health care reform, Social Security and Medicare protection.

 B'nai B'rith also includes, on its domestic agenda, tolerance issues such as advocating for hate crimes legislation as well as sponsoring a youth writing challenge, Diverse Minds.
 This annual writing contest asks high school students to create a children's book dedicated to the message of ending intolerance and bigotry.
 Winners earn college scholarships and the publication and distribution of their books to schools and libraries in their communities.

 B'nai B'rith also sponsors the Enlighten America program, the centerpiece of which is a pledge that individuals can take to refrain from using slang expressions or telling jokes based on race, sexual orientation, gender, nationality or physical or mental challenges that would serve to demean another.

-B'nai B'rith also produces and distributes "Smarter Kids – Safer Kids", a booklet in both English and Spanish meant to guide parents through discussions with their children about potential dangers.